Shenzhen AOCHUAN Technology CO., LTD.

 1. Consistency:

-•Thermal Paste: It's typically a viscous, paste-like substance, designed to fill microscopic gaps between surfaces (like a CPU and a heatsink) to improve heat transfer.
+•Thermal Paste: Also known as thermal grease.
+It's typically a viscous, paste-like substance, designed to fill microscopic gaps between surfaces (like a CPU and a heatsink) to improve heat transfer.

 2. Application: